driggs 4 months ago

 If you make it past all that (regardless of whether you selected the legal or illegal route) there's the expense of doing so safely.
 Then add on the expense of maintenance (by which I mostly mean water management).

-• _dain_ 4 days ago
+• _dain_ 4 months ago

 government, money, local geology.